 Free CAIA Level I Private Equity Practice Questions

-Study private equity for CAIA Level I. Questions test venture capital stages, growth equity, leveraged buyouts, PE fund structures, exit strategies including IPOs and SPACs, and long-term PE performance analysis.
+Private equity on CAIA Level I covers venture capital stage financing, growth equity, leveraged buyouts (LBOs), PE fund structures, exit strategies (IPOs, M&A, SPACs), and long-term PE performance benchmarking.

 2026 Syllabus